simonmichael/hledger/MANUAL.markdown

 ##### stats

-The stats command displays quick summary information for the ledger.
+The stats command displays quick summary information for the whole ledger, or by period.

 Examples:

     $ hledger stats
+    $ hledger stats -p 'monthly in 2009'

 ##### vty